Andrew, Margrave of Burgau: Later life

 Andrew was Abbot of Murbach from 1587 until his death.
 From 1589, he was also Bishop of Constance and from 1589 Bishop of Brixen.
 In 1598 and 1599, he briefly served as acting Governor General of the Habsburg Netherlands while Archduke Albert VII travelled to Spain to marry Infanta Isabella Clara Eugenia.

 In 1600, he traveled to Rome to celebrate the Jubilee, afterwards visiting Naples.
 On his return journey, he fell ill and died after receiving the last rites from the Pope himself.
 He was buried in Santa Maria dell'Anima in Rome.
 His marble funeral monument in the church was completed by the sculptors Gillis van den Vliete and Nicolas Mostaert around 1600 and includes a portrait of Andrew kneeling in prayer.

 Issue

-Andrew had two illegitimate children, Hans-Georg Degli Abizzi (b.
-1583) and Susanna Degli Abizzi (1584–1653).
-They were raised by his brother Charles.
+Andrew had two illegitimate children with Dorotea de Montfort.
+They were raised by his brother Charles and his wife Sibylle.